 How Does a Mammal Keep Their Temperature Constant?

-If the animal is too hot, they will open the capillaries, letting heat out.
-They will close the capillaries if they are feeling cold.
+Changing the capillaries of the skin alters the blood flow to the surface.
+These can be opened or closed as required.
+If the animal is too hot, it will open the veins, letting heat out.
+They will complete the veins if they are feeling cold.

 Thermal Neutral Zone

 The thermal neutral zone (TNZ) is a range of temperatures in the mammal’s environment to maintain their average temperature.
 The thermal neutral zone is based on the mammal not using any energy beyond its lowest metabolic rate.

 If the temperature outside the body falls below the TNZ, the mammal will feel cold.
 The body’s heat is lost from the skin too quickly, and the animal will cool down.